Don’t let lockdown lock your dreams: Karnataka launches GetCETGo for CET, NEET students

 The website is https://getcetgo.in.
 It provides comprehensive study material for free to all students who have registered for CET 2020.
 Students can log in using their CET roll number and password which will be sent to their registered mobile number.

 The content can also be accessed online on the GetCETGo application.
-However the app will be ready after Wednesday.
+However, the app will be ready after Wednesday.
 The application would have synopsis, homework practice questions, mock tests and classwork questions.
 This content can be downloaded and also accessed offline, without an internet connection.

-Further a Youtube channel has also been launched.
+Further, a Youtube channel has also been launched.
 Students can follow https://www.youtube.com/channel/UCjVkzdE4oBA7BIy85KBh3wg to get video content.

 There would be videos on revisions, detailed synopsis and mock tests to help students prepare for the NEET 2020.
 It also has subject wise playlists for CET and NEET.